 South Korea: Tax rate, percent of commercial profits, 2005 - 2019:

-For that indicator, The World Bank (doing business survey) provides data for South Korea from 2005 to 2016.
-The average value for South Korea during that period was 33.18 percent with a minumum of 30.2 percent in 2010 and a maximum of 36.8 percent in 2005.
+For that indicator, we provide data for South Korea from 2005 to 2019.
+The average value for South Korea during that period was 33.18 percent with a minimum of 30.2 percent in 2010 and a maximum of 36.8 percent in 2005.

 Definition: Total tax rate measures the amount of taxes and mandatory contributions payable by businesses after accounting for allowable deductions and exemptions as a share of commercial profits.
 Taxes withheld (such as personal income tax) or collected and remitted to tax authorities (such as value added taxes, sales taxes or goods and service taxes) are excluded.